feczkob/yokudlela/README.md

 # README #

-Simple Kotlin Springboot (kitchen) and Java Quarkus (daily_menu) backends with JUnit and Cucumber tests.
+Simple Kotlin Springboot (kitchen) and Java Quarkus (daily_menu) backends with JUnit (using Testcontainers) and Cucumber tests.
 The daily menu microservice is the work of Károly Szalai.
+The artifact produced by the `test` directory is used by the other two projects.

 ### What is this repository for? ###

 * Demo

-### How do I get set up? ###
+### How to set up? ###

 1. run `mvn clean install` in the `test` directory
 2. run `mvn clean install` in the `kitchen` directory